NOTE for exam invigilators. This is the only document that students are allowed to bring into the exam. The document should be:

 Marita Wallhagen, Mauritz Glaumann and Ulla Westerberg, 2008, What Is A “Green” Building According to Different Assessment Tools.

-The evidence above shows that I understand the relationship between environmental concerns, economic and social development including why it is important to measure sustainability.
-Further appreciating how the sustainable development requires focus on the real value of sustainability, and understanding the current efforts to develop further knowledge on the various dimensions of sustainability such as ethical, economic, cultural aspects, etc.
+The evidence above shows that I understand the relationship between environmental concerns and economic and social development, including why it is important to measure sustainability.
+Further appreciating how sustainable development requires focus on the real value of sustainability and understanding the current efforts to develop further knowledge on the various dimensions of sustainability such as ethical, economic, cultural aspects, etc.

-I learned that there is no generally accepted procedure to measure all sustainability aspects along with the importance of prioritizing the selection of real indicators with subjective weightings.
-Subjective weighting approach can reflect the actual region variations and criteria, however the social and cultural boundaries are difficult to define.
+I learned that there is no generally accepted procedure to measure all sustainability aspects, along with the importance of prioritizing the selection of real indicators with subjective weightings.
+The subjective weighting approach can reflect the actual region variations and criteria; however, the social and cultural boundaries are difficult to define.

-I looking forward to continue reading about the new methodologies of measuring sustainability and how debates resulting in more questions than answers can be addressed.
-Although I have achieved awareness of much of the objective in this course, my knowledge is still limited to the shell of the subject and I need to go deeper in order to continue my understanding in this area.
+I look forward to continuing to read about the new methodologies of measuring sustainability and how debates resulting in more questions than answers can be addressed.
+Although I have achieved awareness of much of the objective in this course, my knowledge is still limited to the shell of the subject, and I need to go deeper to continue my understanding in this area.

-In the UK and other European places, the government plays a pivotal role in ensuring sustainability in various dimensions of life including sustainability of knowledge, landscapes, buildings, food and energy, economic factors and environmental aspects, local areas, industrial processes, society development and related sectors (Smart Cities, 2015).
-Sustainability from an environmental perspective is given prime importance and committees have been formulated to draft, measure and analyze the impact of sustainability objectives.
-UK organizations, especially the construction industry has widely adopted the use of environmental management models and planning systems to ensure their processes conform to predefined sustainability criteria.
+In the UK and other European places, the government plays a pivotal role in ensuring sustainability in various dimensions of life, including sustainability of knowledge, landscapes, buildings, food and energy, economic factors and environmental aspects, local areas, industrial processes, society development and related sectors (Smart Cities, 2015).
+Sustainability from an environmental perspective is given prime importance, and committees have been formulated to draft, measure and analyze the impact of sustainability objectives.
+UK organizations, especially the construction industry, have widely adopted the use of environmental management models and planning systems to ensure their processes conform to predefined sustainability criteria.

-The government institutes and sustainability development committees have established construction standards and guidelines that organizations must follow to ensure their practices conform to such laws for the achievement of global sustainability issues and concerns.
-UK organisations have implemented these quality standards and made use of management systems that measure process performance with regards to numerous and well defined indicators.
-The sustainability and built environment can also be measured through the developed indicators for particular requirements by local bodies such as Audit Commission, ODPM, the Sustainable Development Commission, and DEFRA.
-Such practices also involve the use of quality construction material that allows for conservation of natural resources and the optimization of processes that result in minimal waste and pollutants omission (the UK government has also set/targeted a deadline of such emissions).
+The government institutes and sustainability development committees have established construction standards and guidelines that organizations must follow to ensure their practices conform to such laws to achieve global sustainability issues and concerns.
+UK organisations have implemented these quality standards and used management systems that measure process performance with numerous well-defined indicators.
+The sustainability and built environment can also be measured through the developed indicators for particular requirements by local bodies such as the Audit Commission, ODPM, the Sustainable Development Commission, and DEFRA.
+Such practices also involve using quality construction material that allows for the conservation of natural resources and optimising processes that result in minimal waste and pollutants omission (the UK government has also set/targeted a deadline for such emissions).

-Organizations have also adopted measures like ETI for construction projects and the implementation of quality standards like the ISO 4001.
-Construction projects ensure that sustainable considerations and responsibilities are made part of each phase in the development endeavor including planning, design and execution phases to facilitate the promotion of environment friendly practices.
-Many organizations especially in the construction sector have adopted measures that tend to increase the positive environmental impact and help conserve energy and natural resources to reduce carbon dioxide emissions and waste production.
-Such practices make use of recycled construction material and the use of energy conserving alternatives like portable solar technologies.
+Organizations have also adopted measures like ETI for construction projects and implementing quality standards like the ISO 4001.
+Construction projects ensure that sustainable considerations and responsibilities are part of each development endeavour phase, including planning, design and execution phases to promote environment-friendly practices.
+Many organizations, especially in the construction sector, have adopted measures that increase the positive environmental impact and help conserve energy and natural resources to reduce carbon dioxide emissions and waste production.
+Such practices make use of recycled construction material and the use of energy-conserving alternatives like portable solar technologies.
 All these practices help to encourage sustainability development efforts and facilitate the addressing of environmental concerns at a global level.

 7786 - Supporting planning processes connected with built environment sustainable development, Smart cities 2015.
 Available from: <https://eu-smartcities.eu/commitment/7786>.
 [19 November 2015].